Roxalis/roxalis.github.io/_posts/2021-06-03-motormouth.md

 She poked her finger into his open, bleeding heart.

 "You are quiet and cold.
-Like a stone!"
-Jane Doe replied.
+Like a stone," Jane Doe replied.

 He kissed her dry, chapped blue lips.

-Finally, she thought, and smiled grotesquely.
+'Finally,' she thought, and smiled grotesquely.